-Will Power led the opening 45 laps of the inaugural INDYCAR Classic but had yet to make his final pit stop when the 60-lap race’s lone full-course caution period was initiated for a crash by Felix Rosenqvist that began outside the track limits at Turn 19, which INDYCAR elected to not police.
+Will Power led the opening 45 laps of the inaugural INDYCAR Classic but had yet to make his final pit stop when the 60-lap race’s lone full-course caution was initiated for a crash by Felix Rosenqvist that began outside the track limits at Turn 19, which INDYCAR elected to not police.

-Forced to peel into pit lane after the safety car was deployed and the field collected behind it, Power allowed his Team Penske crew to satisfy the No. 12 Verizon Chevrolet’s requirement for fresh tires and fuel but dropped down the running order as his competitors who already made their final stops coasted by behind the Oriol Servia-driven safety car.
+Forced to peel into pit lane after the safety car was deployed and the field was collected behind it, Power allowed his Team Penske crew to satisfy the No. 12 Verizon Chevrolet’s requirement for fresh tires and fuel but dropped down the running order as competitors who already made their final stops coasted by behind the Oriol Servia-driven safety car.

 A mechanical failure caused Power to never leave his pit box during the ill-timed stop and sealed the fate of his first race at COTA, but the annual advocate for a fairer solution to pitting during yellow flags found difficulty looking past INDYCAR’s current approach.

-“Simply, they need to leave the pits open after yellow,” Power told The Apex after climbing from his car.
+“Simply, they need to leave the pits open after a yellow,” Power told The Apex after climbing from his car.
 “I know that’s an awkward situation with a guy at pit entry — they couldn’t do much about that.
 But it just inverts the whole field.

 “All the guys who had worked their ass off all week and all weekend get totally screwed and put to the back like a drive-through penalty for no reason.
 It’s just the worst rule in IndyCar.
 We’re way too competitive and teams spend way too much money to have that sort of bulls— and give a race win to someone that doesn’t deserve it.”